-People should stay in the clinic for at least 15 minutes after receiving any type of immunization to monitor for a possible reaction.
+People should stay in the clinic for at least 15 minutes after receiving any type of immunization to monitor possible reaction.
 As with any vaccine there is a slight possibility that a more serious reaction could occur.

-- Most people have no side effects from the influenza vaccination. - The most common side effect is a sore arm that can last for a day or two. - Other side effects like a slight fever, chills, or a headache are uncommon.
+- Most people have no side effects from influenza vaccination. - The most common side effect is a sore arm that can last for a day or two. - Other side effects like a slight fever, chills, or a headache are uncommon.

 Pain or fever medication (acetaminophen or ibuprofen) may relieve the pain or fever.
-Check with your health care provider if you need advice about medication.
+Check with your healthcare provider if you need advice about medication.

-High-Dose Influenza Vaccine
+High-dose Flu Vaccine